 - Alk and Ilke in Phenomena was raised by Sha-ra and Arol.

-- Mostly averted in Robert B. Parker's Spenser series.
+- Downplayed in Robert B. Parker's Spenser series.
 Spenser was raised by his father and his uncles, all of whom were tough as nails.
 Spenser turned out to be a Cultured Badass hero.
 However, while he's an excellent chef, very well-read, and gruffly charming around women, his rigid ideas about masculinity cause him problems in his relationship with Susan, and elsewhere.
 (E.g., it's why Rachel Wallace initially fires him — he's incapable of passive resistance.)